exercism/raku/docs/TESTS.md

 ## Run All Tests

 There is a Raku script with the extension `.rakutest`, which will be used to test your solution.
-You can run through the tests by using the command (replacing the exercise name where relevant):
+You can run through the tests by using either of these commands (replacing the exercise name where relevant):

+If the test is in the `t/` directory:
+`prove6 --lib`

+If the test is in the top-level directory:
 `prove6 hello-world.rakutest`

 Before you start the exercise, the output will likely look something like: